Vegetarian Pasta e Fagioli

 Pasta e Fagioli soup is an Italian classic!
-Enjoy this vegetarian version that is thick and stew-like and each bite is full of hearty pasta and beans.
+It’s thick and stew-like filled with tomatoes, bites of vegetables, and pasta and beans.
+Every spoonful is layered with flavor and heartiness!

 One of my favorite Italian soups is this classic pasta e Fagioli (pronounced pasta-e-faa-jow-lee) – which in English means pasta and beans.
 Growing up in a family from New York, we called it “pasta fazool”, which is a little twist on its Neopolitan name, pasta e fazule!
 While this soup may have many different pronunciations it all points to the same bowl of goodness. 😉

-Each spoonful of this soup consists of pasta noodles, beans, and the few vegetables involved are chopped very small and used as accents to the pasta.
+Each spoonful of this soup consists of pasta noodles and beans, and the few vegetables involved are chopped very small and used as accents to the pasta.
 The consistency is thick and hearty and each step in the cooking process is intentionally placed to develop the most flavor!

 Traditional recipes usually consist of pancetta (unsmoked Italian bacon) for a salty base, but I wanted to keep this recipe vegetarian-friendly.

-So instead, I used a parmesan rind to infuse a different salty flavor in with the beans and tomatoes.
+So, instead, I used a parmesan rind to infuse a different salty flavor with the beans and tomatoes.
 The rind actually doesn’t melt in the soup, but becomes soft and releases so much umami flavor into the beans.
 It is absolute perfection!

 To me, this is the ultimate winter soup because it is so hearty and cozy.